Life-threatening emergency? Call 911

 Other options include Adjustable Gastric Banding, which involves placing an inflatable band around the upper stomach, and Intragastric Balloon, a non-surgical option that promotes a feeling of fullness.

-Each procedure has its benefits and risks, and discussing them with a healthcare professional is necessary to determine the best course of treatment for a weight loss journey.
+Each procedure has its benefits and risks, and discussing them with a healthcare professional is necessary to determine the best course of treatment for your weight loss journey.

 Understanding the types of weight loss surgery empowers individuals to make an informed decision about their health.